 - Financial Review: An independent annual financial review shall be arranged by the Executive Committee.

 (a) Amendments to this Constitution may be made at any annual meeting of the Fellowship by a two-thirds majority vote of members present.

 (b) Notice of any proposed amendment shall be in writing and shall be forwarded to all members of the Fellowship at least (30) days prior to any annual meeting at which the proposed amendment shall be considered.

 - Vacancies: If the office of any officer or member of the Board becomes vacant by reason of death or resignation, the vacancy may be filled by the Executive Committee until the next election.

 OUR DOCTRINAL BASIS

-We are in full agreement with the faith confessed by the Presbyterian Church in Canada in the subordinate standards of the Westminster Confession of Faith as adopted in 1875 and 1889, and in the Declaration Concerning Church and Nation of 1954, as well as with the standards and subscription for membership and leadership within the Presbyterian Church in Canada.
-In reaffirming these convictions, we wish to underline the following emphases of our biblical, evangelical and reformed faith.
+We are in full agreement with the faith confessed by the Presbyterian Church in Canada in the subordinate standards of the Westminster Confession of Faith as adopted in 1875 and 1889, and in the Declaration Concerning Church and Nation of 1954, 1954, and Living Faith (Foi Vivante and 산 믿음) as adopted in 1998.
+In affirming the convictions of our denomination, we wish to underline the following emphases of our biblical, evangelical and reformed faith.

 - (a) The unity of the Father, the Son and the Holy Spirit in the Godhead.